Indus Trust: Curriculum

-International Schools
+International schools

 Bangalore

-The Indus International School, Bangalore, (IISB) is an International Baccalaureate (IB) school situated on a 40-acre campus at Sarjapur, Bangalore, India, which was established by the Indus Trust in 2003.
+The Indus International School, Bangalore (IISB) is an International Baccalaureate (IB) school situated on a 40-acre campus at Sarjapur, Bangalore, India, which was established by the Indus Trust in 2003.
 The school is run by the Indus Trust.

-The school has been ranked the best international school in India for eight years in a row (2012–2019) in a survey by C-Fore/Education World.
-The School Motto is the Latin phrase "In Omnia Paratus" ("Prepared for all challenges").
+The school was ranked the best international school in India for eight years in a row (2012–2019) in a survey by C-Fore/Education World.
+The school motto is the Latin phrase "In Omnia Paratus" ("Prepared for all challenges").

 Indian-American technology investor Kumar Malavalli announced funding in 2003.

 Academic ranking

 Tournaments

-Indus International School, Bangalore hosts the Eagle Cup, a tournament with competitions in Football, Basketball, Swimming, Athletics, Badminton and Tennis.
+Indus International School, Bangalore hosts the Eagle Cup, a tournament with competitions in football, basketball, swimming, athletics, badminton and tennis.

 Pune

-Indus International School, Pune, was established in August 2008 at Mulshi, Pune by the Indus Trust.
+Indus International School, Pune was established in August 2008 at Mulshi, Pune by the Indus Trust.
 The school currently has over 850 students from 23 countries.

 The medium of instruction is English and the curricula offered are the International Baccalaureate (IB) Primary Years Program from Prep to Grade 5; the Middle School Programme from Grade 6 to Grade 10; and the IB Diploma Program for Grades 11 and 12.
-It previously offered the International General Certificate of Secondary Education for Grades 9 and 10, however, as of 2019, it was replaced with the Middle Years program.
+It previously offered the International General Certificate of Secondary Education for Grades 9 and 10; however, as of 2019, it was replaced with the Middle Years program.
 The IB diploma class of 2015-16 consists of over 70 people.
-It offers subjects such as: English B, Spanish, math studies etc. It has an Olympic swimming pool and international standard boarding facilities.
+It offers subjects including English B, Spanish, and math studies.
+It has an Olympic swimming pool and international standard boarding facilities.
 The school is known for its horses.